fvisin/dataset_loaders/README.md

 on-the-fly preprocessing/data augmentation, as well as run on multiple threads (if enabled) to speed up the I/O operations.

+NEWS: You might be interested in checking out [Main loop TF](https://github.com/fvisin/main_loop_tf), a python main loop that integrates the *Dataset loaders* with Tensorflow!

 If you use this code, please cite:
 * \[1\] Francesco Visin, Adriana Romero - Dataset loaders: a python library to load and preprocess datasets ([BibTeX](